charlesteh/laravel-favicon-extractor/README.md

 ### General

 - If no favicon could be found, it returns a default one.
+- All favicons are returned in WebP format (`.webp` extension) for better compression and modern web compatibility.
+- All images are automatically resized to the specified dimensions (default: 128x128) while maintaining aspect ratio.
-- The favicon's extension is always `.png`.
-It's not necessary to be part of your filename.
+- It's not necessary to include the file extension in your filename as it will be added automatically.

 ### Fetch the favicon only